 Glen Nevis is also a Dark Sky Discovery Site with many options for stargazing locations.
 On the doorstep to Ben Nevis and Fort William, it can be surprising how close you are to civilisation once there.
 Starting at the visitor centre and leading onto the rugged environment surrounded by the glen, this means the location is ideal for jet-black night skies.
 The stars beaming beautifully with the wonder of the mountains below.
 It’s easy to see why this is a popular location for all stargazers.

-If you’re staying with us and planning your stargazing adventure, why not pick up a packed lunch from our Brasserie to take on your journey or enjoy a glass of wine by the fire from our Waypoint Bar when you return.
+If you’re staying with us and planning your stargazing adventure, why not pick up a packed lunch from our Station Road restaurant to take on your journey or enjoy a glass of wine by the fire from our Waypoint bar when you return.

-The Lovat Loch Ness, the perfect place to… Plan a stargazing experience
+The Lovat, the perfect place to… Plan a stargazing experience